dmcarrington/nostr-mcp-server/README.md

 1. `getProfile`: Fetches a user's profile information by public key
 2. `getKind1Notes`: Fetches text notes (kind 1) authored by a user
-3. `getLongFormNotes`: Fetches long-form content (kind 30023) authored by a user
+3. `getKind30078Notes`: Fetches Application Specific Data (kind 30078) authored by a user
-4. `getReceivedZaps`: Fetches zaps received by a user, including detailed payment information
+4. `getLongFormNotes`: Fetches long-form content (kind 30023) authored by a user
-5. `getSentZaps`: Fetches zaps sent by a user, including detailed payment information
+5. `getReceivedZaps`: Fetches zaps received by a user, including detailed payment information
-6. `getAllZaps`: Fetches both sent and received zaps for a user, clearly labeled with direction and totals
+6. `getSentZaps`: Fetches zaps sent by a user, including detailed payment information 7 `getAllZaps`: Fetches both sent and received zaps for a user, clearly labeled with direction and totals
 7. `searchNips`: Search through Nostr Implementation Possibilities (NIPs) with relevance scoring
 8. `sendAnonymousZap`: Prepare an anonymous zap to a profile or event, generating a lightning invoice for payment